EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.flag2regions

 Identify continous ranges of true values.
-Package: Util.array Description: Given a column vector flags (true/false) returns pairs of indices of the positions of continuus regions in which the
+Package: Util.array Description: Given a column vector flags (true/false) returns pairs of indices of the positions of continuus regions in which the flag is true.